mohamedassaker/Automated-Deployment-with-Terraform-Ansible-and-Docker-for-AWS/README.md

-# Project Title: Automated Deployment with Terraform, Ansible, and Docker for AWS
+# Automated Deployment with Terraform, Ansible, and Docker for AWS

 ## Project Overview